 Please click here to view our Extra-Curricular Clubs & Activities Overview letter that was shared with parents at the beginning of the year.

 If you require any information for any clubs/extra-curricular activities, please speak to the school office or Mrs Cooper who oversees all extra-curricular clubs and activities.
-If your child is in receipt of pupil premium funding, and/or you require support in covering the cost of any clubs, we encourage you to speak to Mrs Frost or Miss Milivojevic.
+If your child is in receipt of pupil premium funding, and/or you require support in covering the cost of any clubs, we encourage you to speak to Miss Holt in the school office.

 We are really excited this year to be holding a yoga club each half term for different year groups.
 During our yoga club, children are taught yoga positions and skills, giving them an opportunity to try something new, relax and be calm, and possibly develop a new interest or hobby.
 Children are also taught different breathing techniques which is proven to help children with self-regulation and their overall wellbeing.

 Concert – Wednesday 4th January 2023 (Sheffield Arena)